 Executive Committee Retreat (Sunday afternoon), and Executive Committee Meeting (Monday)

 - As Assistant/Associate Chair, you will be planning the CCCC Convention.

-- June or July.
-Stage II of review process. (four days)
+- One trip to Urbana is required in June or July after election for Stage II of review process (four days).

-b.
-An optional third trip for site inspection.
+- An optional second trip for site inspection.